How much & why you should tip?

 When to tip.

-Most clients tip at the end of the safari, which makes sense as it should be based upon overall satisfaction of your crew
+Most clients tip at the end of the safari, which makes sense as it should be based on the overall satisfaction of your crew

 Who to tip?